Griezmann makes unwanted Champions League history with red card in Atletico-Liverpool clash

 Unwanted history

-With the dismissal, Greizmann became the fiGrrst player in Champions League history to earn a red card after scoring twice.
+With the dismissal, Greizmann became the first player in Champions League history to earn a red card after scoring twice.

 Griezmann's goals came in the 20th and 34th minutes, with the Reds having taken the lead on early goals from Mohamed Salah and Naby Keita.